 Summary: in this tutorial, you will learn how to use the SQL DISTINCT

-operator to remove duplicates from a result set
+operator to select distinct values from a table.

-To remove duplicate rows from a result set, you use the DISTINCT
+To select the distinct values from a column of a table, you use the DISTINCT

 operator in the SELECT